mjoppich/FlowSets/README.md

 For each flow, or a group of flows, gene set enrichment analysis can be performed.
 Here, the gene sets are binned according to their size.
 E.g. all gene sets with at least 2 and at most 5 genes are put together into one bin.
 For each bin, all flow memberships are calculated.
 For each membership a z-score is calculated (how different is a geneset from all other gene sets of that bin), which is transformed into a p-value for all positive-z-score (=more than expected) gene sets.

+A more detailed description is available in the [working copy of our manuscript article](https://github.com/mjoppich/FlowSets/blob/main/examples/WorkingVersionFlowsets.pdf).